Martin County DWI Court Process

 - Martin County Court at Law:

-- Hours: Generally, court business is conducted during regular business hours, Monday through Friday, 8:00 AM to 5:00 PM, excluding holidays.
-Confirm these hours with the court clerk's office.
+- Hours: Generally, court business is conducted during regular business hours, Monday through Friday, from 8:00 AM to 4:30 PM, excluding holidays.

 - Finding Your Court Date: Your court date will be listed on the citation you received at the time of your arrest.
 You can also contact the Martin County Clerk's office to confirm your court date and time.
-The phone number and address for the county clerk can be found on the Martin County website.
+The Martin County Courthouse phone number is (432) 607-3535.
 If you are having trouble locating this information, your attorney can help.

 The Court Process Timeline